 And, there’s another way.
-Balancing the helm and sail plan is just one of the practices you’ll work on mastering when you join us on our upcoming sail-training adventures - follow this link: The Grenadines: Sail.
-Explore.
-Grow.
+Balancing the helm and sail plan is just one of the practices you’ll work on mastering when you join us on our upcoming sail-training adventures – follow this link to learn more!
 It’s a week of sailing, learning to navigate and explore new cruising grounds, and working on the skills you want to master.
-Click Here to learn more.

 THOUGHT STARTER: I can think of 6 methods I regularly use for either powering up or depowering the main.
 What can you come up with?
 Comment below or email me!